Our Academic Tutors

 Jacob has an MFA in Creative Writing from Temple University.
 In his free time, he writes fiction, reads for a literary magazine, cheers (and boos) at Flyers games, and walks his dog Isabel.

-Erin Gleeson has over seven years’ tutoring experience and currently teaches high school Algebra in the suburbs of Washington, D.C.
+Erin Gleeson (she/her) has over seven years’ tutoring experience and currently teaches high school Algebra in the suburbs of Washington, D.C.
 She has a Bachelor’s in Geosciences from the University of Arizona and a Masters in Climate Sciences from the University of Bern in Switzerland.
 Erin has worked at the intersection of science and practice for over a decade.
 She has partnered with Nepali farmers, Peruvian herders, and diverse communities throughout the U.S. to build climate resilience through partnerships that integrate nature conservation with economic opportunities and social cohesion.
 Most recently, she worked to connect landowners throughout the Central Appalachians with the carbon market through sustainable forest management.

 Because she understands the importance of critical thinking in solving our socio-environmental challenges, Erin enjoys helping students develop their college-readiness skills in areas as diverse as SAT/ACT, Algebra and Geometry, and AP Biology.
 Erin’s approach to teaching is strongly grounded in logic, evidence, and real-world examples.
 Erin loves how trivia about the natural world can unlock the secrets of math and science for her students.
 For example, she will teach students that bees use hexagons to make their honeycomb, because it’s the strongest and most efficient shape in nature.
 How cool!